-Remember, finding your brand style is a creative and iterative process.
+Remember, finding your branding style guides is a creative and iterative process.
 It may take time and experimentation to develop a visual style that truly represents your brand’s personality and identity.
 Stay true to your brand’s values and personality, and be willing to adapt and refine your brand style as needed to ensure it resonates with your target audience and helps you achieve your brand goals.

 What are the 4 elements of branding?

-The four elements of branding are:
+The four elements of branding manual are:

 - Brand Identity: This refers to the visual elements that represent a brand, such as the brand name, logo, color palette, typography, and any other visual elements that are used to create a brand’s visual identity.
 Brand identity is important as it helps create recognition, differentiation, and emotional connection with consumers.